Raynald of Châtillon: Kingmaker

 Ali ibn al-Athir and other Muslim historians stated that Raynald made a separate truce with Saladin in 1186.
 This "seems unlikely to be true", according to Hamilton, because the truce between the Kingdom of Jerusalem and Saladin legally covered Raynald's domains as they formed a large fiefdom in the kingdom.
-In late 1186 or early 1187, a rich caravan travelled through Oultrejordain from Egypt to Syria.
+In late 1186 or early 1187, a rich caravan travelled through Transjordan from Egypt to Syria.
 Ali ibn al-Athir mentioned that a group of armed men accompanied the caravan.
 Raynald seized the caravan, possibly because he regarded the presence of soldiers as a breach of the truce, according to Hamilton.
 He took all the merchants and their families prisoner, seized a large amount of booty, and refused to receive envoys from Saladin demanding compensation.
-Saladin sent his envoys to Guy of Lusignan, who accepted his demands.
+Saladin sent his envoys to King Guy, who accepted his demands.
 However, Raynald refused to obey the king, stating in the words of the Estoire d'Eracles that "he was lord of his land, just as Guy was lord of his, and he had no truces with the Saracens".
 For Barber, Raynald's disobedience indicates that the kingdom was "on the brink of breaking up into a collection of semi-autonomous fiefdoms" under Guy's rule.
 Saladin proclaimed a jihad (or holy war) against the kingdom, taking an oath that he would personally kill Raynald for breaking the truce.
 The historian Paul M. Cobb remarks that Saladin "badly needed a victory against the Franks to silence those who criticized him for spending so much time at war with his fellow Muslims".

 Prince Reynald, lord of Kerak, was one of the greatest and wickedest of the Franks, the most hostile to the Muslims and the most dangerous to them.
 Aware of this, Saladin targeted him with blockades time after time and raided his territory occasion after occasion.
 As a result he was abashed and humbled and asked Saladin for a truce, which was granted.
 The truce was made and duly sworn to.
 Caravans then went back and forth between Syria and Egypt.
 [In the year 582 AH], a large caravan, rich in goods and with many men, accompanied by a good number of soldiers, passed by him.
 The accursed one treacheously seized every last man and made their goods, animals and weapons his booty.
 Those he made captive he consigned to his prisons.
 Saladin sent blaming him, deploring his treacherous action and threatening him if he did not release the captives and the goods, but he would not agree to do that and persisted in his refusal.
 Saladin vowed that, if ever had him in his power, he would kill him.